Navigating State Taxes: Tips for Reducing Your Tax Burden Based on Where You Live

 4.1 Monitor Tax Law Updates

-Tax laws change frequently.
+Tax laws frequently change.
 Stay informed about:

-- Adjustments in tax brackets.
+- Adjustments in tax brackets and rates.

 4.2 Understand State Tax Reciprocity